ThatOrJohn/flowturi/README.md

 }
 ```

 Note, the timestamp should be fairly flexible.
-Basically whatever works with [Javascript's](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/parse) `new Date(timestamp)`.
+Basically, whatever works with [Javascript's](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/parse) `new Date(timestamp)`.
 To be safe you could stick with ISO 8601 or millisecond timestamps.

 ### Real-Time Mode Behavior and Best Practices